Skip to main content

 Who is Eligible to Receive a Family Pension?

 Eligibility depends on the terms of the pension scheme or retirement plan that was active at the time of the pensioner's passing.
-Though each pension scheme outlines its own rules, reviewing the policy document or consulting the issuing body is important to confirm exact eligibility.
+Since each pension scheme outlines its own rules, reviewing the policy document or consulting the issuing body is important to confirm exact eligibility.

 In most cases, the following people can claim family pension benefits: